 Remember that after 18 weeks of age, it becomes markedly more difficult to socialize with your dog.

 It is not impossible, but it does get more challenging.
 Therefore, start early and have your pup go wherever possible.

 The Reason Behind Poodles Biting

-The first step in knowing How to Train A Poodle Not to Bite is to understand why they bite in the first place.
+The first step in knowing how to train a Poodle not to bite is to understand why they bite in the first place.

 Poodles tend to bite a lot more than other dog breeds do.
-They love to bite toys, and the love of doing this is innate.
+They love to chew toys, and the love of doing this is innate.

-It all depends on the situation the dog is in-if they are pushed to the limit and feel threatened, they will bite.
+It all depends on the situation the dog is in-if they are pushed to the limit and feel threatened; they will bite.